dereuromark/cakephp-tinyauth/docs/Authorization.md

 # TinyAuth Authorization
 The fast and easy way for user authorization in CakePHP 3.x applications.

-Enable TinyAuth Authorize adapter if you want to add instant (and easy) role based access control (RBAC) to your application.
+Enable TinyAuth Authorize if you want to add instant (and easy) role based access control (RBAC) to your application.

 ## Basic Features